sudoers - list of which users may execute what

 Host_List ::= Host | Host ',' Host_List Host ::= '!'* host name | '!'* ip_addr | '!'* network(/netmask)? | '!'* +netgroup | '!'* Host_Alias

-host namecommand on your machine returns the fully qualified host name, you'll need to use the fqdn option for wildcards to be useful.
-Note that sudo only inspects actual network interfaces; this means that IP address 127.0.0.1 (localhost) will never match.
-Also, the host name “localhost” will only match if that is the actual host name, which is usually only the case for non-networked systems.
+host name command on your machine returns the fully qualified host name, you'll need to use the fqdn option for wildcards to be useful.
+Note sudo only inspects actual network interfaces; this means that IP address 127.0.0.1 (localhost) will never match.
+Also, the host name "localhost" will only match if that is the actual host name, which is usually only the case for non-networked systems.

-Cmnd_List, the user will be able to run any file within that directory (but not in any sub-directories therein).
-If a
+Cmnd_List, the user will be able to run any file within that directory (but not in any subdirectories therein).

-Cmndmust match exactly those given by the user on the command line (or match the wildcards if there are any).
-Note that the following characters must be escaped with a ‘
+Cmnd must match exactly those given by the user on the command line (or match the wildcards if there are any).
+Note that the following characters must be escaped with a '\' if they are used in command arguments: ',', ':', '=', '\'.
+The special command

 Default_Type ::= 'Defaults' | 'Defaults' '@' Host_List | 'Defaults' ':' User_List | 'Defaults' '!'
 Cmnd_List | 'Defaults' '>' Runas_List Default_Entry ::= Default_Type Parameter_List Parameter_List ::= Parameter | Parameter ',' Parameter_List Parameter ::= Parameter '=' Value | Parameter '+=' Value | Parameter '-=' Value | '!'* Parameter

-!’ operator.
+Parameters may be flags, integer values, strings, or lists.
+Flags are implicitly boolean and can be turned off via the '!' operator.
 Some integer, string and list parameters may also be used in a boolean context to disable them.
-Values may be enclosed in double quotes ("") when they contain multiple words.
-Special characters may be escaped with a backslash (‘
+Values may be enclosed in double quotes (

 -=.
 These operators are used to add to and delete from a list respectively.
 It is not an error to use the